 - A message to gay teens – it gets better – Joel Burns

 P.S.
-If you have more resources you think we should include, or think that we can do better in how we talk about inclusivity as it pertains to our LGBTQ+ friends, please reach out to Lindsey: firstname.lastname@example.org
+If you have more resources you think we should include or think that we can do better in how we talk about inclusivity as it pertains to our LGBTQ+ friends, please reach out to our team: firstname.lastname@example.org